juxor/afaq/markdown/secH3.md

 This means that anarchists also root our arguments for socialism in a scientific analysis of tendencies within capitalism.
-However, in opposition to the analysis of mainstream Marxism which focuses on the objective tendencies within capitalist development, anarchists emphasis the **oppositional** nature of socialism to capitalism.
+However, in opposition to the analysis of mainstream Marxism which focuses on the objective tendencies within capitalist development, anarchists emphasise the **oppositional** nature of socialism to capitalism.
 Both the _"law of value"_ and the _"law of planning"_ are tendencies **within** capitalism, that is aspects of capitalism.
 Anarchists encourage class struggle, the direct conflict of working class people against the workings of all capitalism's "laws".
 This struggle produces **mutual aid** and the awareness that we can care best for our own welfare if we **unite** with others - what we can loosely term the _"law of co-operation"_ or _"law of mutual aid"_.
-This law, in contrast to the Marxian _"law of planning"_ is based on working class subjectively and develops within society only in **opposition** to capitalism.
+This law, in contrast to the Marxian _"law of planning"_ is based on working class subjectivity and develops within society only in **opposition** to capitalism.
 As such, it provides the necessary understanding of where socialism will come from, from **below**, in the spontaneous self-activity of the oppressed fighting for their freedom.
-This means that the basic structures of socialism will be the organs created by working class people in their struggles against exploitation and oppress (see [section I.2.3](secI2.html#seci23) for more details).
+This means that the basic structures of socialism will be the organs created by working class people in their struggles against exploitation and oppression (see [section I.2.3](secI2.html#seci23) for more details).
 Gustav Landauer's basic insight is correct (if his means were not totally so) when he wrote that _"Socialism will not grow out of capitalism but away from it"_ [**Op.
 Cit.**, p.
 140] In other words, tendencies **opposed** to capitalism rather than ones which are part and parcel of it.

 Anarchism's recognition of the importance of these tendencies towards mutual aid within capitalism is a key to understanding what anarchists do in the here